stardogventures/stardao/README.md

 The author is also not fond of layering a special query syntax or DSL on top of the native driver.
 These tend to just add indirection, and the native syntax is usually just as easy to learn.

-So you are advised to simply write find* methods on your subclass, using the specific functionality of the native drivers.
+So you are advised to simply write findX methods on your subclass, using the specific functionality of the native drivers.

 #### Validation